antoniocaruso/solar_energy_calculator/README.md

 - Python 2.7/3.4 or higher
 - Numpy, scipy, and matplotlib.
 It's probably best to use a system package manager or a distribution like [Anaconda](https://www.continuum.io/downloads) to set these up
 - [OpenMDAO 1.0](http://openmdao.org/) or greater: `pip install openmdao` or clone and install from Github
+- [Requests](http://docs.python-requests.org/en/latest/) module, to collect data from NREL's servers `pip install requests`
-- IPython, to run the notebook
+- [IPython/Jupyter](http://ipython.org/), to run the examples notebook `pip install jupyter`
 - A small test file can be run to verify that everything is set up: `cd lib; python test_run.py`

 Summary of IPython notebook example
 ---------------------
-This application is a command-line interface to the simple model in `basic.py`.
+The examples notebook provides an interactive interface to the simple model in `basic.py`.
 It produces a visualization of the performance of a photovoltaic energy collection and storage system over the course of one year of operation on an hour-by-hour basis, based on a variety of parameters:

  - Geographic location
- - PV array size (in rated watts)
+ - PV array size (in rated watts) and orientation
  - Battery bank size (in watt-hours)
  - Power usage (load) specification (constant, daytime, night time, or direct PV load)